terencesaw86/TrollVNC/README.md

 - Capture starts only when at least one client is connected, and stops when the last disconnects.
 - When -a is enabled, we try a non-blocking swap to reduce contention; if it fails, we copy only dirty rectangles to the front buffer to minimize tearing and bandwidth.
 - Dirty rectangles are detected via per-tile FNV-1a hashing.
 If too many tiles change (>= threshold), we fallback to full-screen updates for efficiency.
+Set -P 0 to disable hashing/dirty detection entirely and always send full-screen updates.
 - Scaling uses Accelerate/vImage for high-quality resampling.
 Tiling/hash/dirty detection runs on the scaled output to reduce bandwidth and CPU.

 ## Performance Tips